jstrait/wavefile/README.markdown

 Released on TBD, this version contains these changes:

-* **Bug Fix**: Files with a format chunk containing extra data at the end can now be read.
-Previously, attempting to open such files via `Reader.new` would result in an `InvalidFormatError` being raised with a misleading "The format chunk extension is shorter than expected." message.
-(The problem was actually that the extension was _longer_ than expected).
-Any extra data beyond what is expected based on the relevant format code will be ignored.
+* **Bug Fix**: Files with a format chunk that has extra data at the end can now be read.
+Previously, attempting to open such a file via `Reader.new` would result in `InvalidFormatError` being raised with a misleading "The format chunk extension is shorter than expected." message.
+(The problem was actually that the "extension" was _longer_ than expected).
+When reading a file like this, any extra data in the format chunk beyond what is expected based on the relevant format code will be ignored.
+Thanks to [@CromonMS](https://github.com/CromonMS) for reporting this as an issue.

 # Previous Release: v1.1.1